-To write C code that operates on Objective Caml values, the following include files are provided:
+To write C code that operates on OCaml values, the following include files are provided:

-Include file Provides caml/mlvalues.h definition of the value type, and conversion macros caml/alloc.h allocation functions (to create structured Caml objects) caml/memory.h miscellaneous memory-related functions and macros (for GC interface, in-place modification of structures, etc). caml/fail.h functions for raising exceptions (see section 18.4.5) caml/callback.h callback from C to Caml (see section 18.7). caml/custom.h operations on custom blocks (see section 18.9). caml/intext.h operations for writing user-defined serialization and deserialization func- tions for custom blocks (see section 18.9).
+Include file Provides caml/mlvalues.h definition of the value type, and conversion macros caml/alloc.h allocation functions (to create structured OCaml objects) caml/memory.h miscellaneous memory-related functions and macros (for GC interface, in-place modification of structures, etc). caml/fail.h functions for raising exceptions (see section 19.4.5) caml/callback.h callback from C to OCaml (see section 19.7). caml/custom.h operations on custom blocks (see section 19.9). caml/intext.h operations for writing user-defined serialization and describilization func- tions for custom blocks (see section 19.9). caml/threads.h operations for interfacing in the presence of multiple threads (see sec- tion 19.10).

-These files reside in the caml/ subdirectory of the Objective Caml standard library directory (usually /usr/local/lib/ocaml).
+These files reside in the caml/ subdirectory of the OCaml standard library directory (usually /usr/local/lib/ocaml).

-18.1.3 Statically linking C code with Caml code
+19.1.3 Statically linking C code with OCaml code

-The Objective Caml runtime system comprises three main parts: the bytecode interpreter, the memory manager, and a set of C functions that implement the primitive operations.
+The OCaml runtime system comprises three main parts: the bytecode interpreter, the memory manager, and a set of C functions that implement the primitive operations.
 Some bytecode instructions are provided to call these C functions, designated by their offset in a table of functions (the table of primitives).

-In the default mode, the Caml linker produces by tecode for the standard runtime system, with a standard set of primitives.
+In the default mode, the OCaml linker produces bytecode for the standard runtime system, with a standard set of primitives.
 References to primitives that are not in this standard set result in the "unavailable C primitive" error.
-(Unless dynamic loading of C libraries is supported - see section 18.1.4 below.)
+(Unless dynamic loading of C libraries is supported - see section 19.1.4 below.)

-In the "custom runtime" mode, the Caml linker scans the object files and determines the set of required primitives.
+In the "custom runtime" mode, the OCaml linker scans the object files and determines the set of required primitives.
 Then, it builds a suitable runtime system, by calling the native code linker with:

-- the table of the required primitives; - a library that provides the bytecode interpreter, the memory manager, and the standard primitives; - libraries and object code files (.o files) mentioned on the command line for the Caml linker, that provide implementations for the user's primitives.
+- the table of the required primitives; - a library that provides the bytecode interpreter, the memory manager, and the standard primitives; - libraries and object code files (.o files) mentioned on the command line for the OCaml linker, that provide implementations for the user's primitives.

 This builds a runtime system with the required primitives.
-The Caml linker generates bytecode for this custom runtime system.
+The OCaml linker generates bytecode for this custom runtime system.
 The bytecode is appended to the end of the custom runtime system, so that it will be automatically executed when the output file (custom runtime + bytecode) is launched.